 When you finally stop fretting over why your hair doesn’t appear to be gaining much length, one day you may be surprised to wake up and discover it has grown significantly….like a foot’s worth….ok probably not that much but one can dream 🙂

-Have you ever felt like you were doing everything possible to nourish your hair but it seemed to remain the same?
+Have you ever felt like you were doing everything possible but your natural hair growth stalled?